 Our season runs in 4 phases:

 1) Spring is heavy on training and a very busy school season from May to the end of June.
 During this period we have 2 intakes of new staff.
 6 guides will be employed and trained at the beginning of May, and 3 others will join the roster for training in mid June.
-During the BC Cave Guide Certification Course, employees earn a probationary pay wage ($85/day) until they are fully certified.
+During the BC Cave Guide Certification Course, employees earn a probationary pay wage (minimum wage) until they are fully certified.

 3) Fall begins as we say good-bye to summer student staff and reduce our crew to 8 staff again.
 This is a beautiful season and represents our “pinnacle of programming excellence” as we deliver some of our best outdoor education with schools returning for another 4-6 weeks.
 The majority of our programs close down on Thanksgiving Weekend.